iaincollins/iaincollins/README.md

 I've been developing a web-based isometric tile engine as a personal project to support a couple of hobby projects.

-The engine goes beyond standard capabilities like simple isometric terrain and fixed-height dungeon maps using pre-rendered tiles (bitmaps and vector art).
-It supports highly complex maps featuring entirely procedurally generated graphics (terrain, buildings, roads, trees), tiles of arbitrary heights and dimensions, and advanced quadrilateral shading.
+As well as simple flat and fixed-elevation terrain and dungeon maps built using pre-rendered tiles (either bitmaps and vector art), it supports complex maps with dynamic terrain and entirely procedurally generated worlds (terrain, buildings, roads, trees) - and allows tiles of arbitrary heights and transformations, with configurable degrees of quadrilateral shading.

-The engine maximizes performance across mobile, tablet, and desktop devices by utilizing hardware-accelerated 2D Canvas with a combination of direct drawing and batch rendering.
-The use of procedurally generated art results in an exceptionally small payload of about 50 KB over the wire.
+The engine maximizes performance across mobile, tablet, and desktop devices by using a hardware-accelerated 2D Canvas and a combination of direct drawing and batch rendering.
+The use of procedurally generated art results in a compact payload of about 50 KB over the wire.

-Dynamic generation allows for a high degree of variation in world objects and enables runtime blending of tile vertices.
+Dynamic generation allows for a high degree of variation in world objects and enables runtime blending of tile vertices and visual effects like corner rounding.
 This makes possible a range of rendering effects, including smooth transitions in height and/or color between adjacent tiles.
-Furthermore, it supports dynamic zooming and tilting of the camera (dynamic dimetric projection) and can render at native resolution on any display.
+It also supports dynamic zooming and tilting of the camera (dynamic dimetric projection) and can support rendering native resolution on any display - depending on the device hardware.

-Implemented entirely in vanilla ECMAScript (JavaScript) with no build-time or runtime dependencies or transpilation, the engine uses a 2D Canvas to create the illusion of a 2.5D environment.
+MicroState is implemented entirely in vanilla ECMAScript (JavaScript) with no build-time or runtime dependencies or transpilation, the engine uses a purely 2D Canvas to create the illusion of a 2.5D environment.
 While still an early stage tech demo and a work in progress, it is highly interactive and "playable."
 The entire project is self-contained within a single HTML file, including a compressed <script> payload.

 ## 🎮 [Procedurally generated scenes using WebGL](https://explore.iaincollins.com)